jimmyjon711/AT-Documentation/docs/afc-klipper-add-on/configuration/AFC_UnitType_1.cfg.md

 #    When True, AFC will unload lane and then pause when runout is
 #    triggered and spool to swap is not set (infinite spool).
 Setting
 #    value here overrides values set in AFC.cfg file.
+capture_td1_when_loaded: False
+#    Default: False
+#    When set to True and TD-1 device is correctly configured in moonraker,
+#    when filament is loaded into a lane AFC will move filament to TD-1 device
+#    to capture TD and color.
+#
+#    Setting value here overrides values set in AFC.cfg file.
+This value can
+#    also be overridden per AFC_lane/AFC_stepper.
+td1_device_id: None
+#    Default: None
+#    Set this value to TD-1 device ID to use for a unit, this is only needed if
+#    using multiple TD-1 devices.
+#
+#    If using separate TD-1 devices per lanes this value should be set in
+#    AFC_lane/AFC_stepper sections.
 ```

 ## [AFC_NightOwl unit_name] Section